RBA cash rate tracker

 Economic Highlights

-• Underlying inflation drops sharply, now within central bank's target band.
+• Underlying inflation is easing significantly, now sitting within the RBA's target range.

 Inflation (CPI)